H00fie/blender-models/README.md

 # Blender Models

 ---
-A repository of models created in Blender.
+A repository for storing the models created in Blender either as standalone projects or to be used within Unity games in the future.